Stained Glass Artists well worth looking up

 Grand Hotel, west window

-Leifur Breidfjord (I was fortuanate to assist Leifer in an Architectural Glass workshop at the Ausglass Conference, Sydney College of the Arts, 1997; a charming man and a brilliant artist with some amazingly monumental works to his credit.
-His personal iconography is both dramatic and unique, often exploring Nordic myth and legend)
+Leifur Breidfjord I was fortunate to assist Leifer in an Architectural Glass workshop at the Ausglass Conference, Sydney College of the Arts, 1997; a charming and eloquent man and a brilliant artist with some beautiful and monumental works to his credit.
+His personal iconography is both dramatic and unique, often exploring Nordic myth and legend